lokaler-kaufen/lokaler-kaufen-app/backend/README.md

 If you are developing on the application, start the application in `dev` profile, see above.

 If that happens on your server, you have to configure a database, see [the settings documentation](settings.md).

+### Add a new admin

+Start the application with the `--add-admin` flag.
+The application will then prompt for an email and a password, creates the admin and shuts down again.
+This can be done while another instance of the application is running.

 # Credits